Glavo/JetBrains-IDE-Multiarch/README.md

 # IntelliJ IDEA for Linux LoongArch64/RISC-V 64

-This project provides IntelliJ IDEA distribution for Linux LoongArch64 (New World) and Linux RISC-V 64.
+This project provides IntelliJ IDEA distributions for more architectures.

+Currently supported platforms:

+* Linux LoongArch64 (New World)
+* Linux RISC-V 64

 ## Download

 See the [release page](https://github.com/Glavo/IntelliJ-IDEA-Multiarch/releases).

-## TODO
+## To-do list

 * Distributed with JBR.